rust-lang/rfcs/text/0000-casting_from_by_as.md

 # Summary
 [summary]: #summary

-This proposal adds more abilities to as_cast operator for conversion into Types, which have by `From` (and `TryFrom`) Trait Implementations.
+This proposal adds more abilities to as_cast operator for conversion into Types, which have `From` (and `TryFrom`) Trait Implementations.

 The new operator `as'`(as-prime) is added, which is a synonym to as_cast, but it has low precedence.

+And maybe another one `as!`(as-bang), which is a synonym to as_cast, but it has high precedence.

 # Motivation